-The basic incentive argument carries over to the aggregate economy when agents are identical and/or capital markets are perfect, as shown by Rebelo (1991).
-In a Ramsey-Cass-Koopmans growth model with perfect capital markets, the rate of growth of individual consumption is given by where $\rho$ is the intertemporal discount rate, r the after-tax interest rate and $\sigma$ the intertemporal elasticity of substitution.
-If
+The basic incentive argument carries over to the aggregate economy when agents are identical and/or capital markets are perfect (see Rebelo 1991).
+Consider the neoclassical Ramsey-Cass-Koopmans growth model.
+Infinitely lived agents maximize their intertemporal utility subject to their budget constraint.
+Each agent then solves the problem where $\sigma = -u'(c)c/u'(c)$ is the intertemporal elasticity of substitution.